 The biggest win with our machines?
 The EdiWhip and EdiOven are all in 1 machines.
-You can actually hit proper decarb temps and then infuse.
+You can decarb and then infuse in the same machine.

 Many infusers on the market today only heat to 160°F. That ain’t even close to the needed decarb temp of 240F.

 All three protect your cannabis from oxygen and air exposure.
 Preserve those terpenes and prevent them from evaporating.
 Our customers notice a difference in flavor profiles.